imagej/imagej.github.io/_pages/plugins/robust-clump-splitting.md

 ![](/media/plugins/svmmodellgraphic.png)

 The second window shows the parameters of this model.
-The optimum for $$c_1$$ and $$c_2$$ parameters, are given together with the number of support vectors and a confidencial matrix to evaluate the model.
+The optimum for $$c_1$$ and $$c_2$$ parameters, are given together with the number of support vectors and a confidential matrix to evaluate the model.

 <img src="/media/plugins/svmmodelnumbers.png" width="300"/>